jcwml/neural_spiral/README.md

 ## Demo
 In this example I have trained the network to learn 64 points on the spiral and then the other points between them the neural network has to guess.
 The input to the neural network is just one normalised float between 0-1 which defines at what position the neural network should return an x,y position on the spiral for, thus making the network have only two outputs.

+YOu can run this demo by executing `M1.sh` although you may need to recompile the binary first by executing `release.sh`.

 **Network Topology**
 ```
 Layers: 3